juj/fbcp-ili9341/README.md

  - [tasanakorn/rpi-fbcp/#16](https://github.com/tasanakorn/rpi-fbcp/issues/16), discussion about performance,
  - [Tomáš Suk, Cyril Höschl IV, and Jan Flusser, Rectangular Decomposition of Binary Images.](http://library.utia.cas.cz/separaty/2012/ZOI/suk-rectangular%20decomposition%20of%20binary%20images.pdf), a useful research paper about merging monochrome bitmap images to rectangles, which gave good ideas for optimizing SPI span merges across multiple scan lines,
  - [VC DispmanX source code](https://github.com/raspberrypi/userland/blob/master/interface/vmcs_host/vc_vchi_dispmanx.c) (more or less the only official documentation bit on DispmanX I could ever find)

+### License

+This driver is licensed under the MIT License.
+See LICENSE.txt.
+In nonlegal terms, it's yours for both free and commercial projects, DIY packages, kickstarters, Etsys and Ebays, and you don't owe back a dime.
+Feel free to apply and derive as you wish.

+If you found `fbcp-ili9341` useful, it makes me happy to hear back about the projects it found a home in.
+If you did a build or a project where `fbcp-ili9341` worked out, it'd be great to see a video or some photos or read about your experiences.

+I hope you build something you enjoy!